RosenDobrev10/Bulgarian-Heroes/README.md

 - **Sign Up** page expects as input email, password and repeat password, <ins>all fields are required to create a new user</ins>
     - Email is validated with regex pattern.
     - Password should be at least 6 characters long.
-    - The password and the repeated password should match.
+    - Password and confirm password should match.
 - **Login page** expects a valid email and password as input

 <ins>Private part visible after successful authentication and authorization:</ins>